 - Should I do it, or can I give it to someone else?

-- Does it need to be done on a specific date or time?
+- Does it need to be done on or by a specific date or time?

 You can then ask yourself a few more questions to make sure you’ve written your next action well.
 You may notice that some of these are a simple re-wording of the first set of questions, but they can help to change your mindset when writing your next actions: